Christmas: History, Traditions, and Celebrations

 Conclusion

-Christmas is one of the busiest times of the year.
-The holiday can pass before we even know it.
-It is easy to forget the reason it is celebrated in the first place.
-We should not get sidetracked; instead, we should get perspective.
+The Christmas season is one of the busiest times of the year.
+The holiday can pass before we even know it, and it is easy to forget the reason it is celebrated in the first place.
+We should not get sidetracked; instead, we should gain perspective.
 We should give honor where honor is due.

 No matter what may be happening, we can be happy this season!
-We should all be looking at Christmas in a new way this year.
-We should all take a chance to take in the wonder and awe of the season truly.
+We should all look at Christmas in a new way this year.
+We should all take a chance to truly experience the wonder and awe of the season.
 Be reminded that Jesus Christ came with a plan for our redemption.

 Rejoice; Jesus is enough to be the reason for this season!